Five New Visual Illusions

 Visual Inference

-However, I argue there is no "depth constancy" (scaling into world coordinates):
+However, I argue there is no such “depth constancy” mechanism.

 LINTON STEREO ILLUSION

-Presented at Demo Night at the Vision Sciences Society (VSS)(2024) and European Conference on Visual Perception (ECVP)(2024).
+Originally presented at the Vision Sciences Society (VSS)(2024) Demo Night and European Conference on Visual Perception (ECVP)(2024) Demo Night.

 Kriegeskorte Lab experience unhollow face

-However, I argue that it instead rests on a purely cognitive association between accentuated stereo depth (from horizontal disparities) and closer distances given disparities fall off with distance squared:
+Instead, I argue for an account grounded in a purely cognitive association between accentuated stereo 3D shape (from horizontal disparities) and closer distances given horizontal disparities fall off with distance squared.

 LINTON SCALE ILLUSION